Table of Contents

 Setting

-Two main settings for checklist in Catalogue setup are in tabs:
+Two main checklist settings in Catalog Setup are on tabs:

 General settings:

-Both define what will happen to System status of an entity, when modifications are made, when the entity is already certified.
+Both define what will happen to System status of an entity when modifications are made after the entity is already certified.

-- Swich always to process option, will upon any modifications on entity, switch System status to Process
+1. Switch always to process option will, upon any modifications to an entity, switch System status to Process.

-- Do nothing will leave System status as it is
+2. Do nothing will leave System status as it is.

 Checklist sales settings:

-In fields When chcecklist is empty on Item and When chcecklist is empty on Group is defined how will Pimics handle certification process, when Checklist is not selected on entity.
+The fields When checklist is empty on Item and When checklist is empty on Group define how Pimics handles the certification process when a checklist is not selected on an entity.

-- Certify will let Pimics certify items/groups without checklist
+1. Certify will let Pimics certify items/groups without a checklist.

-- Fail option will always fail certification of items/groups without assigne checklist
+2. Fail option will always fail certification of items/groups without an assigned checklist.

-- Use Default Checklist will always certify items/groups with checklist selected in Catalogue setup
+3. Use Default Checklist will always certify items/groups with a checklist selected in Catalogue setup.

-To select the Default checklist, assign one to specific entity in this part of Catalogue setup
+To select the Default checklist, assign one to a specific entity in this part of Catalog Setup.

 Best Practice